 Why do you want an e-bike?

-You might have a more practical answer but for me, the answer is that bikes are fun and e-bikes are even more fun.
-The only thing that I didn’t like about bicycling is going uphill.
-Now, with an e-bike, uphill is just as easy as flat ground.
-Into the wind is just as fast as without the wind.
-Downhill still beats flat ground and uphill every time.
+You might have a more practical answer, but for me, the answer is that bikes are fun, and e-bikes are even more fun.
+The only thing that I didn’t like about bicycling was going uphill.
+With an e-bike, going uphill is just as easy as going flat ground.
+Going into the wind is just as fast as going without the wind.
+Downhill still beats flat ground, and uphill every time.
 Distance also seems to shrink.
-Smiles are more common, especially when going uphill.
+Smiles on an e-bike are more common, especially when going uphill.

 How do electric bicycles work?

-Electric bicycles are normal bicycles with the addition of a battery and a motor.
-The battery and motor make it easier to pedal, especially easier to pedal uphill.
-The motor gives you a little assistance to help you when you need a little help.
-On some e-bikes, you don’t need to pedal they act like a scooter.
+Electric bicycles are regular bicycles with the addition of a battery and a motor.
+The battery and motor make it easier to pedal, mainly uphill.
+The motor gives you a little assistance when you need it.
+On some e-bikes, you don’t need to pedal; they act like scooters.

 Everything you need to know before you choose an e-bike.

-This is going to be a deep dive into everything you need to know and consider before you choose the best e-bike.
-The intent is for it to be comprehensive and cover the subject from end to end.
-I am going to explain the entire e-bike industry and how some companies try to maximize profit.
-Some do it by making the best decisions and some do it by cutting corners.
-Also, I am going to explain which e-bike decisions are the best decisions.
+This will be a deep dive into everything you need to know and consider before you choose the best e-bike.
+It intends to be comprehensive and cover the subject from end to end.
+I will explain the entire e-bike industry and how some companies try to maximize profit.
+Some do it by making the best decisions, and others by cutting corners.
+Also, I am going to explain which e-bike decisions are the best.

-My intent is to include everything you need to know before you choose the best e-bike.
-This is going to be a long one because the subject is huge with a hundred-year history.
+I intend to include everything you need to know before you choose the best e-bike.
+This will be long because the subject is enormous and has a hundred-year history.

 Actually no. There are hundreds of e-bike companies.
 Some make great e-bikes.
 Some don’t.
 How do you tell the difference?
-Which features are important and which features are only important for marketing?
-This article includes everything you need to know before you choose the best e-bike (and a great e-bike company).
+Which features are essential, and which features are only necessary for marketing?
+This article includes everything you need to know before you choose the best e-bike (and an excellent e-bike company).

 I am not endorsing any e-bikes or e-companies.
 Photos of e-bikes in this blog do not constitute an endorsement.
-I will point you in the right direction, it is up to you to do your own research.
-I am not recommending any e-bikes or companies.
+I will point you in the right direction; it is up to you to do your own research.

-I took three years and looked at about 100 e-bikes before I decided what I wanted in an e-bike.
-I rejected more junk than I could ever remember let alone recommend.
-Then I had to find the e-bike with the features that are the most important ones.
-I will tell you the companies and features that make the very best e-bikes and which e-bikes we have and why we have them.
+I looked at about 100 e-bikes for three years before I decided what I wanted in an e-bike.
+I rejected more junk than I could ever remember, let alone recommend.
+Then, I had to find the e-bike with the most essential features.
+I will tell you the companies and features that make the best e-bikes, which e-bikes we have, and why we have them.

-E-bike companies are trying to provide a product that delivers the e-bike experience that will satisfy their customers and maximize their profit.
-There are only a few e-bike companies that are focused on providing top-quality great e-bikes.
+E-bike companies are trying to provide a product that delivers an e-bike experience to satisfy their customers and maximize their profit.
+Only a few companies are focused on producing top-quality, great e-bikes.

 A good indicator of quality is often in the name of the bike.
 If the name is anything like Me-Joe-e-bike, chances are that you are looking at a minimum-quality e-bike manufacturer.
-(I made up the name Me-Joe-e-bike and it is only an example of just another e-bike company.)
+(I made up the name, Me-Joe-e-bike, which is only an example of another e-bike company.)

 E-bike history